1991 Chevrolet Caprice Car Radio Wiring Guide

 Subwoofer Negative Wire (-) N/A

-1991 Chevrolet Caprice Speaker Sizes and Location
+1991 Chevrolet Caprice Speaker Sizes and Locations

-Application Speaker Size and Location
+Application Speaker Size/Location

-Front Center Speaker Size N/A
+Dash Center Speaker Size N/A

-Front Center Speaker Depth N/A
+Dash Center Speaker Depth N/A

-Front Center Speaker Location N/A
+Dash Center Speaker Location N/A

 Front Tweeter Size N/A